PRISBteam/Voronoi_PCC_Analyser/README.md

 ## Acknowledgements
 This code has been created as a part of the EPSRC-funded project EP/V022687/1 _“Patterns recognition inside shear bands: tailoring microstructure against localisation”_ (PRISB).

+## License
+Distributed under the GNU General Public License v3.0.
+See LICENSE.txt for more information.

+## Contacts
+<a href = "mailto: prisb.team@gmail.com">Send Email</a>
+Dr Oleg Bushuev (technical support)
+Dr Elijah Borodin (any other questions)